deployKF/website/content/guides/local-quickstart.md

     For the rest of the guide, unless otherwise instructed, run all commands in an Ubuntu shell.

-## 2. Kubernetes
+## 2. Prepare Kubernetes

-### About k3d

-[K3d](https://k3d.io/) is a helpful command line tool which helps you spin up [k3s](https://k3s.io/) Kubernetes clusters running inside Docker containers.

-K3s itself is an extremely lightweight Kubernetes distribution, which is fully compliant with the Kubernetes API, while being very similar to how cloud-based clusters are configured.
+deployKF can run on any [:custom-kubernetes-color: __Kubernetes__](https://kubernetes.io/) cluster, in any cloud or local environment.
+For this quickstart, we will be using the [k3d](https://k3d.io/) command line tool.

 ### Create Kubernetes Cluster

+The `k3d` command line manages [k3s](https://k3s.io/) Kubernetes clusters running inside local Docker containers.
+K3s is an extremely lightweight Kubernetes distribution that is fully compliant with the Kubernetes API, while also being very similar to a cloud-based cluster.

-Run this command to create a local k3s cluster using `k3d`, named `deploykf`:
+Run this command to create a local `k3d` cluster named `deploykf`:

 ```bash
 # NOTE: this will change your kubectl context to the new cluster